Academic Catalog

 Transfer Students

-Transfer students who have an Associate of Arts degree, an Associate of Science degree, or who transfer in 60 or more hours when they begin their studies at Benedictine College can complete the general education requirements as follows.
+Transfer students who have an Associate of Arts degree, an Associate of Science degree, or who transfer in 60 or more credit hours when they begin their studies at Benedictine College can complete the general education requirements as follows.
+(Note that none of these 60 hours may be from A.P., I.B., CLEP, or placement exams.
+All must be earned from a college or university.)

 (Beginning freshmen who matriculate first to Benedictine College after high school graduation, even if they have an associate’s degree or transfer in 60 or more hours, are responsible for completing the entire general education program.)

-General Education requirements for transfer students with Associate’s degree (A.A. or A.S.) or who transfer in 60 or more hours
+General Education requirements for transfer students with an Associate’s degree (A.A. or A.S.) or who transfer in 60 or more hours:

 Core Requirements